Ihamfox/MeshOptix-Unity-Mesh-Reducer/README.md

 6. Set output folder (must be under Assets).
 7. Click Optimize Selected.
 8. Review the optimization popup and the Last Run panel.

-## How the Workflow Operates

-1. The tool validates your scene selection.
-2. It collects supported renderers in the selected hierarchy.
-3. It prepares readable source meshes when possible (if enabled).
-4. It simplifies each unique mesh and saves optimized mesh assets.
-5. It assigns optimized meshes back to targets.
-6. It optionally updates matching MeshCollider components.
-7. It finalizes replacement mode behavior if enabled.
-8. It reports totals and per-mesh messages.

 ## Settings Reference